seantey/faangsentiment/scripts/README.md

 (Note for that the tables above, default settings work fine, but might want to tweak read and write capacity depending on workload to save a little bit more money.
 Defaults should fall under free tier usage for first year.)

 ### Lambda / Website JSON notes:
-1. Make sure to run the news collection api for at least 7 days before starting the dags so that there is enough data for the website which is processed by the results_to_json lambda function.
+1. Make sure to run the news collection api for at least 7 days before starting the Ariflow DAGs so that there is enough data for the website which is processed by the results_to_json lambda function.